-8 wounded in Colorado school shooting out of hospital
+Last of wounded in Colorado school shooting out of hospital

 HIGHLANDS RANCH, Colo.
-(AP) - All of the eight students wounded in a shooting at a suburban Denver school have been released from hospitals.
+(AP) - The last student still hospitalized after being wounded in last week’s school shooting in a Denver suburb near Columbine was released from the hospital over the weekend.

-Littleton Adventist Hospital says its final patient from the shooting was released Sunday.
+Littleton Adventist Hospital said in a statement that the patient brought there after the shooting at the STEM School in Highlands Ranch was allowed to go home on Sunday.
+Seven others were also wounded.

-A ninth victim, 18-year-old student Kendrick Castillo, was killed during the attack at the STEM School in Highlands Ranch on Tuesday.
-Witnesses say Castillo was shot while tackling one of the two shooters.
+Killed in the shooting was 18-year-old student Kendrick Castillo.
+Witnesses say he was shot while tackling one of the two shooters.

 Two teenage suspects were arrested on suspicion of murder and attempted murder.

 Formal charges are expected to be filed when they appear in court Wednesday.

 Copyright © 2019 The Washington Times, LLC.